-The Museum Of Egyptian Antiquities is considered to be one of the oldest, most famous, and largest museums in the world.
-The Egyptian Museum has a long history that dates back to the year 1825 when Mohamed Ali Pasha, the ruler of Egypt at the time, issued a decree to establish a museum for the precious antiquities of Egypt.
-The first location of the museum was in front of Azabakeya Lake, between the squares of Opera and Atabba today.
+The Museum Of Egyptian Antiquities is considered one of the world's oldest, most famous, and most prominent museums.
+The Egyptian Museum has a long history that dates back to 1825 when Mohamed Ali Pasha, the ruler of Egypt at the time, issued a decree to establish a museum for the precious antiquities of Egypt.
+The museum's first location was in front of Azabakeya Lake, between the squares of Opera and Atabba today.

-The Ruler of Egypt at this period didn’t fully realize the true value of the antiquities and ancient historical finds of Egypt, and for a time, they gave them to various European tourists who visited Egypt during the middle of the 19th century.
+The Ruler of Egypt at this period didn't fully realize the value of Egypt's antiquities and ancient historical finds.
+For a time, they gave them to various European tourists who visited Egypt during the middle of the 19th century.

-Eventually, the rest of the antiquities that were kept near Azabakeya Lake were taken to an abandoned room in the citadel.
-The Austrian Archduke, Maximilian, visited the citadel and was quite taken by the amazing belongings of this room.
+Eventually, the rest of the antiquities kept near Azabakeya Lake were taken to an abandoned room in the citadel.
+The Austrian Archduke, Maximilian, visited the citadel and was quite taken by the fantastic belongings of this room.

-Surprisingly, Khedive Abbas, the ruler of Egypt at the time, gave the Archduke all the items that were kept in the room.
-Afterward, Maximilian took these treasures with him to Austria, where they remain today.
+Surprisingly, the ruler of Egypt at the time, Khedive Abbas, gave the Archduke all the items in the room.
+Afterward, Maximilian took these treasures to Austria, where they remain today.

 About the Museum of Egyptian Antiquities

-The papyrus is a green long plant that was used by the ancient Egyptians to produce paper.
-On a side note, the words “paper” in English and the word “Papier” in French are both derived from the word Papyrus.
+The Papyrus is a long green plant that the ancient Egyptians used to produce paper.
+On a side note, the words “paper” in English and “Papier” in French are derived from the word Papyrus.

 The sections of the Museum of Egyptian Antiquities

-The Museum Of Egyptian Antiquities consists of two floors; the ground floor hosts bigger displays, such as coffins, huge statues, and stone carvings.
+The Museum Of Egyptian Antiquities consists of two floors; the ground floor hosts more extensive displays, such as coffins, giant statues, and stone carvings.

-The displays of the ground floor were organized according to the historical periods, which are the Old Kingdom, the Intermediate Period, the New Kingdom, the Late Period, the Greco-Roman Period, and the antiquities of the Nubia.
+The displays on the ground floor were organized according to the historical periods: the Old Kingdom, the Intermediate Period, the New Kingdom, the Late Period, the Greco-Roman Period, and the antiquities of the Nubia.

-The upper floor of the Museum Of Egyptian Antiquities hosts smaller displays that include gadgets and tools, funerary objects, smaller statues, papyrus papers, wooden coffins, jewelry, and most importantly, the displays of the Tut Ankh Amun tomb.
+The upper floor of the Museum Of Egyptian Antiquities hosts smaller displays that include gadgets and tools, funerary objects, smaller statues, papyrus papers, wooden coffins, jewelry, and most importantly, the Tut Ankh Amun tomb exhibits.
 It is an experience not to be missed.

 The Narmer Plate

-Among the most important displays that the guests of the Egyptian Museum should view during their visit is the Narmer Plate, also known as the Plate of King Menes.
+Among the most critical displays that the guests of the Egyptian Museum should view during their visit is the Narmer Plate, also known as the Plate of King Menes.

-The Narmer Plate is a large plate made of stone, and it is the only remaining evidence that King Narmer or Menes was able to unify the two regions of Egypt, Upper Egypt, and Lower Egypt, in one unified kingdom, beginning the dynastic era of Egyptian history.
-That is quite an amazing feat.
+The Narmer Plate is a large plate made of stone, and it is the only remaining evidence that King Narmer or Menes was able to unify the two regions of Egypt, Upper Egypt and Lower Egypt, in one unified kingdom, beginning the dynastic era of Egyptian history.
+That is quite an impressive feat.

-On the other side of the Narmer Plate, the king is portrayed wearing two crowns and walking with his followers to supervise the process of prosecuting the war prisoner.
+On the other side of the Narmer Plate, the king is portrayed wearing two crowns and walking with his followers to supervise the prosecuting of the war prisoner.